IBT-FMI/NeuroGentooProject/doc/BuildServerExamples.md

 Prerequisites:

-* A repository with a .gentoo directory compliant with the aforementioned specification placed in the root of the repository (!!!for the current example github chymera repositorg will eb used).
+* A repository with a .gentoo directory compliant with the aforementioned specification placed in the root of the repository .
 * A BuildServer instance.
 * A continuous integration platform supporting custom image submission (the current example uses TravisCI, which supports custom docker images via a Docker-in-Docker infrastructure)
 * An image storage infrastructure (the current example uses DockerHub, the foremost storage infrastructure for Docker images)

-!!!
-This is going to be more difficult, but do try to formulate the following sections without “we” and “you”
 ### Docker Hub

-First of all, we need to provide a repository for the Docker image.
+First of all, a repository has to be created for the Docker image.
-This is usually Docker Hub, but can be adapted to any other storage method.
+This is usually done on Docker Hub, but can be adapted to any other storage method.

+Henceforth only Docker Hub is considered.
-To do this, you need a Docker Hub account, and create a repository there.
-It will be named with the scheme youruser/reponame
+A Docker Hub account is required, and a new repository has to be added there.
+It will have the naming-scheme someuser/reponame

 ### Travis CI

-On the Travis side, we need to set-up the .travis.yml in the right way.
+On the Travis side, we need to set-up the .travis.yml in the right way, such that the Travis CI machine first fetches the Docker image from Docker Hub, starts the image, updates it and then installs the actual software and runs tests on it.
-!!!
-Descrbe in words what the right way is, i.e. what you are doing.

 ```
 before_install:
-  - docker pull buffepva/repositorg
+  - docker pull someuser/reponame
-  - docker create --name "repositorg" --rm -ti -v "${PWD}":/home/repositorg buffepva/repositorg
+  - docker create --name "reponame" --rm -ti -v "${PWD}":/home/reponame someuser/reponame
-  - docker start repositorg
+  - docker start reponame
-  - docker exec repositorg emaint sync -a
+  - docker exec reponame emaint sync -a
-  - docker exec repositorg /home/repositorg/.gentoo/install.sh -o
+  - docker exec reponame /home/reponame/.gentoo/install.sh -o
 install:
-  - docker exec repositorg sh -c 'FEATURES="-test" /home/repositorg/.gentoo/install.sh'
+  - docker exec reponame sh -c 'FEATURES="-test" /home/reponame/.gentoo/install.sh'
 script:
-  - docker exec repositorg sh -c 'FEATURES="test" /home/repositorg/.gentoo/install.sh'
+  - docker exec reponame sh -c 'FEATURES="test" /home/reponame/.gentoo/install.sh'
 ```

 ### BuildServer

-First we need to instantiate the single-purpose image via the BuildServer:
+On the BuildServer the single-purpose image has to be instantiated first:

-* `cd /path/to/build/server`
+* `cd /path/to/build/server/roots/../`
-* `./exec.sh /path/to/repository/.gentoo/ initialize`
+* `exec.sh /path/to/repository/.gentoo/ initialize`

 This creates a new root with id `$ID`

-Then we need to set-up that after every update the BuildServer must build a Docker image and upload it to Docker Hub.
+Then the hooks need to be set-up, such that after every update the BuildServer builds a Docker image and uploads it to Docker Hub.

 * `mkdir roots/$ID/hooks/docker_image/post/ roots/$ID/hooks/update/`
 * `echo docker_image >> roots/$ID/hooks/update/chain`
 * `cp example_hooks/docker_image/post/30-upload_dockerimage.sh roots/$ID/hooks/docker_image/post/`
 * Adapt the variables in `roots/$ID/hooks/docker_image/post/30-upload_dockerimage.sh`

-Now the command `docker login dockerhub.com` has to be manually executed from the command line, in order to add the Docker Hub account credentials to the local Docker server
+Now the command `docker login dockerhub.com` has to be manually executed from the command line, in order to add the Docker Hub account credentials to the BuildServers Docker service.
-!!!
-Don't you mean to the build server?

-To upload this image for the first time now, execute `./exec.sh /path/to/repository/.gentoo update`
+To upload this image for the first time, either `exec.sh /path/to/repository/.gentoo update` or `exec.sh /path/to/repository/.gentoo docker_image` can be called
 If all goes well, a new image should be uploaded to the Docker Hub account.

-!!!
-Will this automatically add the upload process to the cron system? if so, specify
+### Periodic Builds

+To periodically upload a new image, refer to the Periodic Updates section in the BuildServer chapter.

 Generating and uploading OpenStack images
 -----------------------------------------